dominodatalab/domino-research/guides/mlflow/README.md

 required to use the model registry.
 Furthermore, to be able to fetch artifacts, you must use a non-local-file-based storage backend.

-This guide uses `docker-compose` to run Mlflow, Postgres (as the database backend), and Minio as an S3-compatible artifact backend.
+This guide uses `docker-compose` to run MLflow, MySQL (as the database backend), and Minio as an S3-compatible artifact backend.

 This guide assumes that you have: